What’s The Hoverboard Weight Limit? Right Hoverboard For Your Weight

 Of course this isn’t every hoverboard on the market – we’ve just listed the best brands and those that are properly UL 2272 safety certified.
 The majority of traditional 6.5 inch wheel hoverboards tend to have a maximum weight limit of about 220lbs.

-Very few hoverboards have a max weight limit of 300lbs – in fact after exhaustive research the only ones that we could find that were worth recommending are the Jetson V6 and the Futuresaw 8 Inch Pro Edition.
-And as you can see, there's only one currently that hits a max weight capacity of 420lbs.
+Very few hoverboards have a max weight limit of 300lbs – in fact after exhaustive research the only one that we could find that were worth recommending is the Swagtron T6.

 What if I’m over the recommended hoverboard weight limit?